lab1092/blender-manual_ja/manual/modeling/metas.rst

 Each of these is defined by its own underlying FIXME(TODO: Internal Link;
 [[#Technical Details|mathematical structure]]
-), and you can at any time switch between them using the :guilabel:`Active Element` panel.
+), and you can at any time switch between them using the *Active Element* panel.

-Typically :guilabel:`Meta` objects are used for special effects or as a basis for modeling.
+Typically *Meta* objects are used for special effects or as a basis for modeling.
 For example, you could use a collection of metas to form the initial shape of your model and then convert it to another object type (well, only meshes are available...) for further modeling.
 Meta objects are also very efficient for ray-tracing.

-Note that :guilabel:`Meta` objects have a slightly different behavior in :guilabel:`Object` mode, as detailed FIXME(TODO: Internal Link;
+Note that *Meta* objects have a slightly different behavior in *Object* mode, as detailed FIXME(TODO: Internal Link;
 [[#"Object" Mode|below]]
 ).